Safeguarding Sensitive Credentials for SP-API Applications

 Notices

 Amazon sellers and developers are responsible for making their own independent assessment of the information in this document.
 This document: (a) is for informational purposes only, (b) represents current practices, which are subject to change without notice, and (c) does not create any commitments or assurances from Amazon.com Services LLC (Amazon) and its affiliates, suppliers or licensors.
 Amazon Services API products or services are provided “as is” without warranties, representations, or conditions of any kind, whether express or implied.
-This document is not part of, nor does it modify, any agreement between Amazon and any party.
+The responsibilities and liabilities of Amazon regarding Amazon Services API are controlled by Amazon Services API agreements (including the Amazon Services API Developer Agreement or the Amazon Services Business Solutions Agreement), and this document is not part of, nor does it modify, any agreement between Amazon and any party.